Santa Monica

 Second, given the insufficient runway length and the proximity of homes, it’s clear that the faster classes of jet aircraft shouldn’t be allowed to land here.
 In November 2007 I made the motion for an ordinance banning class C & D jet aircraft from our airport, which was passed unanimously by our City Council.
 The FAA enjoined us from implementing this safety measure, and the City of Santa Monica went to federal court in Washington, D.C., fighting to protect airport neighbors.
 We lost.

-Third, last year the FAA made things even worse by diverting some of the propeller-driven aircraft onto a new takeoff heading that goes over the Sunset Park plateau and the hills of Ocean Park.
-Residents now have planes closer overhead than ever before, and we are fighting for a full environmental report to stop the madness and force the FAA to acknowledge the airport’s impacts.
+Third, in 2010 the FAA made things even worse by diverting some of the propeller-driven aircraft onto a new takeoff heading that goes over the Sunset Park plateau and the hills of Ocean Park.
+While that temporary test program ended after six months, residents tell us aircraft still use the “short cut” flight path, and more planes are over residential neighborhoods than ever before.

-I continue to work with neighborhood groups, our city staff, regional legislators, and our Congressman Henry Waxman to get the federal help we need.
+I continue to work with neighborhood groups, our city staff, regional legislators, and our new Congressman Ted Lieu to get the federal help we need.
 It may be called “Santa Monica Airport,” but planes and flight paths are solely under the jurisdiction of the FAA.

 The details of our complicated, contentious legal relationship with the FAA are essential to understanding our options for the future of the airport and our strategies for how we might get there.
 City Attorney Marsha Moutrie gives an excellent summary in this video.